VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

 - Current Online Status
 - Date the member joined
 - Member's join position in the server
-- Date the member craeted a Discord Account
+- Date the member created a Discord Account
 - The roles the member has in the server and the number of roles
 - Permissions that the member has in the server overall
 - Member's color via the embedded message color